umee-network/umee/docs/design_docs/011-historacle-pricing.md

 ## Comments

 Currently we are planning on keeping the last 6 hours or so of medians, and a longer historic price period.
-This way each median can be calculated based off of the last 1 hour or 12 hours, and we can perform computations over the last x amount of medians.
+This implementation is meant to be agnostic, so that the `Maximum Medians` and the `Maximum Historic Prices` have no relative constraints.

 ### Additional Attack Scenario